pymupdf/PyMuPDF/docs/document.rst

       :arg str xml: the new XML metadata.
 Should be XML syntax, however no checking is done by this method and any string is accepted.

+    .. method:: set_pagelayout(value)

+      * New in v1.22.2

+      PDF only: Set the page layout.

+      :arg str value: one of the strings "SinglePage", "OneColumn", "TwoColumnLeft", "TwoColumnRight", "TwoPageLeft", "TwoPageRight".
+Lower case is supported.

+    .. method:: set_pagemode(value)

+      * New in v1.22.2

+      PDF only: Set the page mode.

+      :arg str value: one of the strings "UseNone", "UseOutlines", "UseThumbs", "FullScreen", "UseOC", "UseAttachments".
+Lower case is supported.

+    .. method:: set_markinfo(value)

+      * New in v1.22.2

+      PDF only: Set the `/MarkInfo` values.

+      :arg dict value: a dictionary like this one: `{"Marked": False, "UserProperties": False, "Suspects": False}`.
+This dictionary contains information about the usage of Tagged PDF conventions.
+For details please see the `PDF specifications <https://opensource.adobe.com/dc-acrobat-sdk-docs/standards/pdfstandards/pdf/PDF32000_2008.pdf>`_.

     .. method:: set_toc(toc, collapse=1)

       PDF only: Replaces the **complete current outline** tree (table of contents) with the one provided as the argument.
 After successful execution, the new outline tree can be accessed as usual via :meth:`Document.get_toc` or via :attr:`Document.outline`.
 Like with other output-oriented methods, changes become permanent only via :meth:`save` (incremental save supported).
 Internally, this method consists of the following two steps.
 For a demonstration see example below.